 Be Mindful of our Minds

-I read a recent study about the power our thoughts have on our brain.
+I read a recent study about the power our thoughts have on our brains.
 The research looked at two of the most common complaints we make every day.

 - I didn’t get enough sleep